-Intramural activities are programmed in response to student interests and may include basketball, volleyball, racquetball, pool, table tennis, recreational gym, and softball.
-Opportunities for sports instruction are offered through the physical education department and may include activities such as racquetball, bowling, tennis and golf.
+Intramural activities are programmed in response to student interests and may include basketball, volleyball, racquetball, pool, dodgeball, recreational gym, and softball.
+Opportunities for sports instruction are offered through the physical education department.

 Music

 All students are eligible to participate in the various music performance groups such as swing choir, jazz band, and orchestra.
 For more information about music performance groups call 509.793.2140.